indianajson/cloudfish/README.md

 ```

-When the raw response is returned to your variable it will be a list with each record returned.
+When the raw response is returned to your variable it will be a list seperated by record.
 The records will have `|` seperating each column `type`,`name`, and `value`.
 From here you can filter it however you'd like.
 In the example above I filtered just the `CNAME` records and printed the results.

 ## Inspiration
 Back in 2016, [Matthew Bryant](https://github.com/mandatoryprogrammer) released [`cloudflare_enum`](https://github.com/mandatoryprogrammer/cloudflare_enum/), which made use of Cloudflare's automatic DNS scanner to find subdomains for pentesting against targets.
 I stumbled across Cloudflare's DNS scanner and did manual testing for a while.
 Eventually I found the `cloudflare_enum` project, but I realize it was completely broken given its age.
 Since I still needed an automated way to use Cloudflare's DNS scanner I wrote a new script using the Cloudflare API v4.
 Enjoy!